 Between 1913, the year Charles Macnamara and Liguori Gormley set out on foot to conduct the very first local Christmas Bird Count, and 2015, the most recent count, which had more than 40 participants, a remarkable 126 species have been recorded (six new species were added in 2015!).
 It is noteworthy that less than half of all of those species have been exclusively encountered on “Pakenham-Arnprior” counts; the two early counts run by a mere handful of people, and often conducted solely on foot, collectively tallied a remarkable 64 species.

 Naturally, with more observers and a developed knowledge of where birds are in the count area and how to find them, the average number of species per count has risen.
 For the past 15 counts, the average total has been 54 species.
-The record is 66 species tallied in 2001; the 62 species recorded in 2015 is the second highest total.
+The record is 66 species tallied in 2001.

 Some fascinating history of birds in this region has been documented on the local CBCs.
 For example, the first European Starlings to be recorded on the Arnprior Christmas Bird Count were 33 individuals tallied in 1926 (the first of this species to be seen in Arnprior was “collected” in April 1922); in that very same year, six were recorded, also for the first time, on the Pakenham CBC.
 Another species that has moved into this area is the House Finch; it was first recorded on the Pakenham-Arnprior CBC in 1984, a mere year after this species was initially observed in the Arnprior region.
 Currently, this “new species” appears to be on the decline; even more dramatic is the decline of European Starlings and House Sparrows.
 In 1998, 1,964 European Starlings were tallied; in 2015 the count was 528.
-House Sparrows have shown an even greater decline: in 1985, 2,011 were tallied while in 2015 only 132 were recorded.
-Bald Eagles, on the other hand, have become common, and are expected on every count; 28 were recorded on the 2014 count.
+House Sparrows have shown an even greater decline: in 1985, 2,011 were tallied while in 2017 only 81 were recorded.
+Bald Eagles, on the other hand, have become common, and are expected on every count; 28 were recorded on the 2014 count and 26 tallied in 2017.

 Wild Turkeys (a non-native species released in our area) was first recorded on the count in 1999, and now are common.
 Two formerly rare “native” species – Merlin and Red-bellied Woodpecker – are now regularly tallied.
 Merlins have recovered from their DDT-induced decline while Red-bellied Woodpeckers are southern birds expanding their range northward, likely due to climate change.

-For the results of various CBCs, see the Audubon Christmas Bird Counts at http://www.audubon.org/conservation/science/christmas-bird-count.
+For the results of various CBCs, see: http://birds.audubon.org/christmas-bird-count.
 On that site, you will find options for searching counts by province or state, count, or species.
 If you wish to see the historical results of our counts, the Arnprior counts are found under “Arnprior” while the Pakenham counts are listed under “Pakenham-Arnprior (ONPA)” and are the years 1925 to 1969.
 It appears that when a count goes through a name change, the counts held under its earliest name are listed under the count’s new name.

 This summary lists each species recorded on the three local Christmas Bird Counts, its highest count and the year of that record.
 If the record number is the same for a large number of counts, then only the most recent year is given and it is demarked with an asterisk.
 If a species has been recorded on fewer than ten CBCs, the number of times it has been observed is given; if more than ten CBCs, it is denoted as “>10.”
 All of the specific Christmas Bird Counts on which a species has been recorded are also listed: “A” stands for Arnprior; “P” for Pakenham; and “PA” for Pakenham-Arnprior.